-The Creativity Workshop is dedicated to helping teachers, K12 through University, develop and nurture their creativity and that of their students.
-The Creativity Workshop has developed a series of simple and effective exercises aimed at keeping the creative juices flowing both in the classroom and personally.
-The Creativity Workshop offers professional development courses for teachers from all over the world.
-This unique experience combines learning, global travel, CEUs, and association with peers from all over the world.
+The Creativity Workshop is an experiential workshop dedicated to helping teachers and their students learn how to be more creative.
+We work with K12 through University educators.
+We have developed a series of simple and effective exercises aimed at keeping the creative juices flowing both in the classroom and in one’s personal life.
+The Creativity Workshop is a professional development course for teachers from all over the world, creating a unique experience that combines learning, global travel, CEUs, and association with peers from different nations and backgrounds.

 The Creativity Workshop has helped thousands of educators and their students:

-- Employ the creative process to develop leadership and teamwork skills and peer respect in the classroom.
+• Employ the creative process to develop leadership and teamwork skills, as well as peer respect in the classroom.

 Detailed Information on The Creativity Workshop